othermedia/OTHERStoreManager/README.md

 BSD License
 =================
-Copyright © 2012, nxtbgthng GmbH
+Copyright © 2013, Other Media LTD

 All rights reserved.